ataraxao/drex/Cooperative_Wealth_Agreement.md

 ## ARTICLE VIII — DISPUTE RESOLUTION (AAA; EXPEDITED; SMALL CLAIMS; EMERGENCY RELIEF; CARVE-OUTS)

 ### 8.1 Holdback for Disputes Affecting Distribution
-If either Party disputes any issue that would change the distribution amounts (including alleged misappropriation or ledger disputes), the Independent Administrator shall distribute undisputed amounts promptly and hold back only the disputed incremental amount pending resolution.
+If either Party disputes any issue that would change the distribution amounts (including alleged misappropriation, guardrail breach remedies under Section 3.4(e), or ledger disputes), the Independent Administrator shall distribute undisputed amounts promptly and hold back only the disputed incremental amount pending resolution.

 ### 8.2 Binding Arbitration (AAA; Expedited)
-Any dispute arising out of or relating to this Agreement, the Vehicle Account, the B Distribution Ledger, the Vehicle LLC implementation covenants (including Sections 3.1A–3.1B), or any Joint Asset purchased with Vehicle Account funds shall be resolved by expedited, binding private arbitration administered by the American Arbitration Association (AAA) under the AAA Commercial Arbitration Rules (including expedited procedures where applicable) in **[County, State]**.
+Any dispute arising out of or relating to this Agreement, the Vehicle Account, the B Distribution Ledger, the Vehicle LLC implementation covenants (including Sections 3.1A–3.1B), Section 3.4(e) remedies, or any Joint Asset purchased with Vehicle Account funds shall be resolved by expedited, binding private arbitration administered by the American Arbitration Association (AAA) under the AAA Commercial Arbitration Rules (including expedited procedures where applicable) in **[County, State]**.

 ### 8.2A Small-Claims Carveout
 Notwithstanding Section 8.2, either Party may bring an individual action in small claims court (or equivalent) for disputes within that court’s jurisdictional limit, provided the action seeks only money relief within the limit and does not seek to alter Vehicle Account control other than enforcement of this Agreement’s deterministic formulas.